 {X1} – Bread; {O49} – Village with Crossroads

-The determinative O49 is used to designate the term for ‘country, inhabited/cultivated land’, called the niw.t (a political designate).
-It is a circle with a cross which represents a street, ‘town intersection.
+The determinative O49 is used to designate the term for ‘country, inhabited/cultivated land’, called the niw.t (a political designation).
+It is a circle with a cross representing a street, ‘town intersection.

-Establishing Kamat as referring to the black soil is the ancient Egyptian word for desert and diametrically opposed locality to the ancient Egyptians:
+Establishing Kamat as referring to the black soil is the ancient Egyptian word for desert, and diametrically opposed to the ancient Egyptians:

 dSr.t, (dashrat) is a compound word of the word ‘red’ and the word for locality.